2021-11-22

 Steps to convert your normal, daily Windows 10/11 User Account from an "Administrative" account to a "Standard Account" (a non-administrative, non-elevated, "loser" account).
 This helps prevent malware from installing, and protects the machine from inadvertent changes from other family members.

 Viruses present themselves by enticing the victim with a game or some other program of interest.
-When malware installs, Windows intercepts the install, asking for permission, prompting for a password - this is called the UAC prompt.
+If the user is an administrator, that install sails through.
 Most people see the nag screen and click "Allow," without thinking.
 You've probably done this yourself.
 In other words, you have given the virus permission to install.
-Slow this down with a deliberate password.

 The Setup

-Important: A new Administrator account must be built before converting your existing account to a "loser" account.
+Follow these steps to enable an Administrative account.
+Basically, create a second, backdoor administrative account, then using that account, demote your normal account to a "Standard" user.
+A new Administrator account must be built before converting your existing account to a "loser" account.

 1. Build an Administrator Account